 Hearing tests measure hearing capacity in both ears which identifies any impairment and the degree of hearing loss.
-Exams start by establishing your hearing health history, discussing symptoms you are experiencing, and lifestyle factors (physical activity, hobbies, profession etc.).
+Hearing exams start by establishing your hearing health history, discussing symptoms you are experiencing, and lifestyle factors (physical activity, hobbies, profession etc.).
 This is followed by a brief physical assessment of your ears.
 Specialists are checking for signs if inflammation, earwax, or infection which could impact hearing.
 The final step is the hearing test which involves wearing headphones connected to a machine that will play sounds at varying pitches and frequencies.
 You then indicate what you can hear and your results are tracked on a graph that is presented to you after.

 Excessive earwax in the ear canal needs to be removed.
 Removing earwax can actually be trickier that it seems.
 We are equipped with specific medical instruments made for the ear that allow specialists to go in and effectively remove earwax.

 Treating hearing loss can certainly minimize tinnitus but there are no cures for this symptom.
 There are however, useful ways tinnitus can be managed, reducing its overall impact.
 This includes sound therapy which focuses on retraining the brains to neutralize tinnitus.